Drishya: Plot

 Rajendra Ponnappa is an orphan who had dropped out of school after his fourth standard.
-He is now is a businessman running a cable television service in a rural area.
+He is now a businessman running a cable television service in a rural area.
 He is married to Seetha and they have two daughters, Sindhu, a Plus Two student, and Shreya, a student of class sixth.
 His only interest apart from his family is watching films.
 He spends most of his time in front of the TV in his small office.

 During a nature camp, Sindhu gets photographed in the bathroom by a hidden cell phone.
-The culprit, Tarun, is the son of Inspector General of Police Roopa Chandrashekar.
+The culprit, Tarun, is the spoiled son of Inspector General of Police Roopa Chandrashekar.
 Tarun is accidentally killed by Seetha and her daughter when he comes to blackmail them using the clip either any one of them should sleep with him or he will surely publish the clip through Internet.
 They hide his body in a compost pit, which is witnessed by Shreya.
 Seetha tells Rajendra about the incident and he devises a way to save his family from the law.
 He removes the broken cell phone and disposes of Tarun's car, which is seen by a police constable, Suryaprakash, who has a grudge against Rajendra.
 Rajendra takes his family on a trip to attend a religious meeting, watch a movie and eat at a restaurant.
 Roopa, realising that her son has gone missing starts an investigation.